• Skip to primary navigation

 Adding a little bit of ginger powder, black pepper powder, and clove powder also makes this milk more nutritious and is good to drink in winter as it keeps the body even warmer.

-This recipe is very adaptable and you can adapt it to your liking and preferences.
-Add the nuts and fruits that you like and skip the ones that you don’t.
+This recipe is very adaptable.
+You can adapt it to your liking and preferences.
+Add the nuts and fruits you like and skip the ones you don’t.
 Choose the sweetener and its quantity as per your liking.

-If using vegan milk to make it, make sure to heat the milk only on low heat until they come to a gentle simmer.
-Overheating any vegan milk over high heat might curdle them.
+If you’re using vegan milk to make it, heat it only on low heat until it comes to a gentle simmer.
+Overheating vegan milk over high heat might curdle it.

 You Might Also Like